Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 		```
 	More [details on the datamover can be found here](../data_transfer/datamover.md).

-Transferring data from/to the ZIH system.
+Transferring data between outside and the ZIH system is utilizing the so called export nodes, see the following example.

 ??? example "Copy a file between local machine and ZIH HPC system (both directions)"
 	For transferring all data volume use `scp` on the commandline.

 	* Copy the file `example1.R` **from your local machine to a workspace** on the ZIH system.
 		```console